jkenley/star-wars-web/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues and feature requests are welcome.

 Contributions are what make the open source community an amazing place to learn, be inspired, and create.
 All your contributions are **greatly appreciated**.

 If you have a suggestion that could improve this version, please fork the repository and create a download request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/amazing_features`)
+2. Create your feature branch (`git checkout -b feature/amazing_features`)
-3. Commit your Changes (`git commit -m 'Add some amazing_features'`)
+3. Commit your changes (`git commit -m 'Add some amazing_features'`)
-4. Push to the Branch (`git push origin feature/amazing_features`)
+4. Push to the branch (`git push origin feature/amazing_features`)
-5. Open a Pull Request
+5. Open a pull request

-See the [CONTRIBUTING](./CONTRIBUTING) file for contribution information.
+See the [CONTRIBUTING](./CONTRIBUTING.md) file for contribution information.

 ## License